SentometricsResearch/sentometricsresearch.github.io-source/content/home/contribute.md

   captcha = false  # Enable CAPTCHA challenge to reduce spam?
 +++

-You can contribute by submitting a resource as a pull request to the website [repository](https://github.com/SentometricsResearch/SentometricsResearch).
-In the repository, go to the `/content` folder, and then to either `/post` (to add a written blog post), `/software` (to add an open-source software package), or `/publication` (to add a research paper).
-Add a new folder (give it a sensible name) and put your content in the `index.md` file.
-Take over the structure from the already existing content in the respective folder.

-If you struggle, just send a message using below form with the content you would like to add.
+You can contribute by submitting a resource using this form.
+Please include what type of ressources (index, post, software, publications) as well as a link to the ressource and we will get in touch!